End-to-end certification and regulatory compliance for Indian and global markets.

 • Advocating human rights.

-So, they want to and most probably work for the cause by maybe forming a Non-Governmental Organization (NGO).
+So, they want to and most probably work for the cause by maybe forming a Non-Governmental Organization (NGO Registration).

 NGO registration is the process by which this group gets officially registered with the government.
 Similar to obtaining a license to carry on business as a clearly defined not-for-profit entity in respect of its owners or shareholders, but it is a government license.